Donaghadee County Down – A lovely seaside town to check out!

 One of the top ten visitor attractions in Northern Ireland, the Pickie Fun Park underwent major renovations worth almost £2.6 million in 2012.

 Now, parents accompanying their children can sip a cooling drink on the terrace of the Windjammer Café while the children play in the Adventure Playground.
-The café with its glass surround, family-friendly menu, and stylish interior promotes a fresh and modern feel offering superb views over Bangor Marina and Belfast Lough.
+The café’s glass surround, family-friendly menu, and stylish interior promote a fresh and modern feel, offering superb views over Bangor Marina and Belfast Lough.

-Visitors of the Park are also able to enjoy stunning panoramic views of Bangor Bay and the hills of Antrim.
+Visitors of the Park can also enjoy stunning panoramic views of Bangor Bay and the hills of Antrim.

 If you’re planning a visit to Donaghadee soon, then be sure to check the locations mentioned in this list one by one and don’t miss out on all the fun!